Zilvaro/my-digitalz/README.md

 While designing the functionality & user experience there were applied some guiding principles:
 - 5 seconds rule: it has to be clear what the page is for in 5s (e.g. is it just for information, to perform an activity or leave a comment) and where to go next
-- 2 clicks rule: user shall get to any core functionality (perform a task, order product, check the points balance, leave a m * call-to-action: at every page or stage there is an invitation "to do something" (contact, order, donate, perform a task or follow to instruction section).
+- 2 clicks rule: user shall get to any core functionality (perform a task, order product, check the points balance, leave a message. etc.) by maximum two browsing/clicking steps.
+- call-to-action: at every page or stage there is an invitation "to do something" (contact, order, donate, perform a task or follow to instruction section).
 - consistency: every page has the same color scheme, similar structure, button design and follows a common practice of app design (OK buttons - green, main page - home, settings - in profile, etc.).

 The screen-max-width is set for 1100px to keep all the items in proportion.
 To keep all elements visually copmlete and related to each other, a light background was added that is always responsive to full screen size (not only up to 1100px).